ISO 3103

 The method consists in extracting of soluble substances in dried tea leaf, contained in a porcelain or earthenware pot, by means of freshly boiling water, pouring of the liquor into a white porcelain or earthenware bowl, examination of the organoleptic properties of the infused leaf, and of the liquor with or without milk, or both.

 This standard is not meant to define the proper method for brewing tea intended for general consumption, but rather to document a tea brewing procedure where meaningful sensory comparisons can be made.
 An example of such a test would be a taste-test to establish which blend of teas to choose for a particular brand or basic label in order to maintain a consistent tasting brewed drink from harvest to harvest.
-Some would contend that oversteeping the tea is not a valid way to make meaningful sensory comparisons.

 The work was the winner of the parodic Ig Nobel Prize for Literature in 1999.

+Ireland was the only ISO member country to object to the standard, doing so on technical grounds.